-- As part of your Development Application, you will be required to submit your DRP approved plans to Camden Council or Accredited Building Certifier.
-Camden Council or Accredited Building Certifier will assess your application and issue your development consent. - Prior to commencing construction, a Construction Certificate is also required.
+- As part of your Development Application, you will be required to submit your DRP approved plans to Camden Council.
+Camden Council will assess your application and issue your development consent. - Prior to commencing construction, a Construction Certificate is also required.
 Your Construction Certificate application can either be lodged with Camden Council concurrently with or following your Development Application or Accredited Building Certifier. - If any amendments are made to your application, you will be required to resubmit your application to the Mirvac DRP for reassessment and approval.